 The general COCOP architecture is based on loose coupling of systems using a message bus architecture in a data-driven and event-driven style.
 The arguments for this design are scalability, decoupling message producers and consumers, reducing direct system integrations, and facilitating building of new monitoring and control applications based on the conceptual architecture.

-An important design principle is retaining flexibility in what kind of messages are transmitted in order to leave sufficient room for case specific applications to specify and build applications supporting the production.
+An imporant design principle is retaining flexibility in what kind of messages are transmitted in order to leave sufficient room for case specific applications to specify and build applications supporting the production.
+Therefore, messages and their structures are separated from the communication medium, i.e. allowing development to focus separately on semantics and the communication infrastructure or changing either one separately, if necessary.